TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Proposed Approach

+To solve the aforementioned problem, we introduce a patch-level data augmentation strategy named Dominant Patch Amplitude Perturbation (\textbf{DPAP}).
+Without destroying the fidelity and structural information of the face, DPAP can efficiently expand sample diversity.
+Concretely, DPAP uses a Squeeze-and-Excitation (SE) module~\cite{8578843} to select the top-$K_{0}$ patches (\textbf{dominant patches}), then randomly mixes their amplitude information and combines it with the original phase information to generate diverse samples.

+\textbf{Hard Sample Mining Strategy.} As demonstrated in~\cite{lin2017focal,huang2020improving}, hard sample mining technology plays an important role in boosting the model's final performance by continuously assimilating knowledge from effective/hard samples.
+Most previous works are specially designed for CNNs, they usually adopt several instance-level indicators of the sample, such as prediction probability~\cite{lin2017focal,huang2020curricularface}, prediction loss~\cite{fan2017learning,shrivastava2016training}, and latent features~\cite{schroff2015facenet}, to mine hard samples (as shown at the bottom of Fig.~\ref{fig1}).
+However, a recent study~\cite{zhou2022effective} has shown that the ViT prediction is mainly determined by only a few patch tokens, which means that the global token of ViTs may be dominated by a few local tokens.
+Therefore, directly using such biased indicators to extract hard samples is suboptimal for ViTs.

+To better mine hard samples, we propose a novel hard sample mining strategy named Entropy-guided Hard Sample Mining (\textbf{EHSM}).
+EHSM treats the ViT as an information processing system, which dynamically adjusts the importance weight of easy and hard samples in terms of the total amount of information contained in the local tokens.
+It is worth mentioning that EHSM has the potential to encourage ViT to fully mine fine-grained information contained in each face patch, especially some less-attended facial cues (\emph{e.g.}, lip and jaw), which greatly enhances the feature representation power of each local token (as verified by our experiment in Fig.~\ref{fig-ehsm}).
+In this way, even if some important image patches are destroyed, the model can also make full use of the remaining facial cues to generalize the global token, leading to a more stable prediction.

-\subsection{Patch-Level Data Augmentation Strategy}
+\subsubsection{Patch-Level Data Augmentation Strategy}

-Existing works mainly apply a series of instance-level data augmentation strategies to alleviate the overfitting phenomenon in ViTs.
-However, these strategies will inevitably destroy some key structural information of face identity (as shown in Fig.~\ref{fig1}), which may seriously affect the learning of discriminative face tokens.
-Furthermore, the recent study \cite{zhou2022effective} observes that ViTs are actually prone to overfitting to a few patches, which greatly limits the deployment and scalability of ViT-based FR models in application scenarios.
+As analysed above, existing works mainly apply a series of instance-level data augmentation strategies to alleviate the overfitting phenomenon in ViTs.
+However, for FR tasks, these strategies will inevitably destroy some key structural information of face identity (as shown in Fig.~\ref{fig1}), which may seriously affect the learning of discriminative face tokens.
+Furthermore, a recent study~\cite{zhou2022effective} observed that ViTs are prone to overfitting to a few patches, greatly restricting the deployment and scalability of ViT-based FR models in application scenarios.

+To address the aforementioned issues, a novel patch-level data augmentation strategy named Dominant Patch Amplitude Perturbation (\textbf{DPAP}) is proposed for the ViTs-based FR backbone.
+The basic motivation for DPAP arises from a well-known property of Fourier transformation~\cite{piotrowski1982demonstration}: the Fourier phase spectrum preserves the high-level semantics of the original signal, while the Fourier amplitude spectrum embodies low-level statistics.
+Specifically, for a face image, we find that the amplitude spectrum encodes style information, and the phase spectrum captures structural and semantic information of face identity, as shown in Fig.~\ref{fig-phase}.
+Therefore, mixing the amplitude spectrum while preserving the phase helps to generate diverse face images and retain crucial information of face identity.